bezoerb/gulp-htmlhint/README.md

 ### Third party reporter

-[gulp-reporter](https://github.com/gucong3000/gulp-reporter) is used in a team project and fails only when the error belongs to the current author.
+[gulp-reporter](https://github.com/gucong3000/gulp-reporter) used in team project, it fails only when error belongs to the current author of git.

 ## License